w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 For the sake of interoperability, this profile imposes the use of a limited number of vCard properties: "fn", "nickname", "hasEmail", "hasAddress", "hasTelephone", "hasURL".

-In particular, `hasURL` designates a URL to reach in order to acquire a license.
+In particular, `hasURL` designates a URL to reach in order to acquire a license; it is recommended to locate there a Web app easing such acquisition; even a standardized machine-to-machine acquisition API in the future.

 Notes:
 - Offer https://www.w3.org/TR/odrl-model/#policy-offer